bchaffin/bchaffin.github.io/skylake/skylake.markdown

 than 3.7GHz, so it's significant.
 3.7GHz seems to be the sweet spot, so that's where I left it.
 (AVX2 is set to run at 3.9GHz, which is the Intel default.
 I don't expect to see a lot of AVX2 code.)

-## Complete BIOS settings

-Mostly for my own records, here is the full list of BIOS settings I changed from the defaults:

-- Override turbo ratio limits to say turbo to 45 with any number of cores
-- Use per-core limits to set 16 cores to 44 and two favored cores to 45
-- Set AVX/AVX3 offsets to 6/8 to get ratio 39/37
-- Disable hardware P-states to work around 700MHz bug
-- Set TjMax to 100C
-- Set dynamic load line calibration to 'extreme'.
-Without this, AVX workloads would throttle around 17-18 threads.
-With this, can run 36 threads of mprime AVX3 at 37.
-- Override L1/L2 power limits and current limits to max
-- Enable package C-states -- saves 10W at idle
-- Enable XMP profile for DRAM

 ## Useful MSRs